Ever tried to keep yourself from yelling at kids when you’re really, really mad?

 If you really want to give your good intentions a fighting chance of success and ensure that you will indeed not yell at your kids no matter how mad you are, you need to act now.

-Assuming you are not angry at the moment, now is the time to decide how you will respond at a later time when you indeed angry.
-Making a list of possible responses and then reaching out to your pre-committed choices when you are angry, substantially increases your chances of success.
+Assuming you are not angry at the moment, now is the time to decide how you will respond at a later time when you are angry.
+Making a list of possible responses and then reaching out to your pre-committed choices when you are angry substantially increases your chances of success.
 There is a whole body of research to support this.

 1. Get out of the situation

 If I am at home, I will ask my husband if he can take over and I just walk out of the room for a few minutes.
 Yes, that means I literally dump the situation on him.
 From past experience, I’ve noticed that most often since he was not in the middle of it when the storm brewed, he is in a much better situation to handle it without yelling and I get a break to cool off.

 Of course, this works vice versa too.
 When I notice that my husband is starting to lose it, I’ll step in and scoop up, so he can step out.

 As for my daughter, just the change of scene, where one parent steps out and the other steps in, seems to help a lot to diffuse the situation.

 2. Let my daughter know that I’m angry

 Again, from past experience I know this one works.
 Instead of just snapping, I take a deep breath and tell her “Mommy is getting really mad now, Sweetie”.

 Sometimes, she will stop the offending behavior, but more often than not, she counters back with “I am mad too” or “No, you CANNOT be mad” (She is 5 years old and that is a valid argument in her book).